Zhongzhou/ESTELA-physics-problem-bank/README.md

 # Sharable Isomorphic Problem Banks for Introductory Physics
 This repository contains isomorphic problem banks for introductory level physics that are created with the assistance of Generative AI.
 The bank structure is currently designed so that it can be reliably converted into QTI file compatible with CANVAS new Quiz item bank.
-This work is sponsored by the NSF-IUSE-HSI ESTELA project (add award link and details here...).
+Creation of this repository is sponsored by:
+* NSF-2421299: Collaborative Research: HSI Implementation and Evaluation Project: Infusing Intentionality for Success by Transforming STEM Gateway Courses at Two HSIs Utilizing AI and Big Data.
+* Gates Foundation INV-076932

 ## What are isomorphic problem banks and how to use them.
 ### Isomorphic problems